Get ready to apply, explore your Clearing options now.

 • Dissertation Supervision

-• Brett’s area of expertise is exercise medicine, specifically the use of eccentric and isometric resistance training to improve an array of health outcomes.
-Brett’s PhD examined the use of eccentric resistance training to counteract neuromuscular decline in older adults, which assessed acute muscle damage responses and short-term training and detraining effects in attempt to develop a minimal-dose resistance training intervention by muscle power, strength, and structure.
-Brett is also interested in muscle-tendon mechanics and how these can be altered acutely and chronically following various forms of stretching and/or muscle contractions, which led to the development of a novel rehabilitation programme that utilises the cross-education effect to enhance muscle function and mobility in those who have had a stroke.
-Furthermore, Brett has been involved in numerous studies that examine the effects of isometric resistance training to reduce blood pressure, even during detraining or maintenance phases following the cessation of training.
+• Brett’s area of expertise is exercise medicine, specifically the use of eccentric and isometric resistance training to improve an array of neuromuscular and cardiovascular health outcomes.
+Brett’s PhD examined the use of eccentric resistance training to counteract neuromuscular decline in older adults, which assessed acute muscle damage responses, and short-term training and detraining effects in attempt to develop a minimal-dose resistance training intervention that improved muscle power, strength, and structure.
+Brett is also interested in muscle-tendon mechanics and how these can be altered acutely and chronically following various forms of stretching and/or muscle contractions, which has led to the development of a novel rehabilitation programme that utilises the cross-education effect to enhance muscle function and mobility in those who have had a stroke.
+Furthermore, Brett is also involved in work that prescribes isometric resistance training to reduce blood pressure, which examines the preservation capacity of outcome measures following the cessation of training.

 • For publications, projects, datasets, research interests and activities, view Brett Baxter’s research profile on Pure, the University of Northampton’s Research Explorer.